astorDev/nist/openapi/scalar/article/index.md

 ### Theme 0: None

 Funny enough, besides the default theme we have a `None` theme.
-For our experiments, we can servea  few themes on different routes.
+For our experiments, we can serve a few themes on different routes.
 Here's how we can add the `None` theme to the `none/v1` route:

 ```csharp
 app.MapScalarApiReference(o =>